 If you are not a part of this project, go to the Early Words Together page to learn more about running the programme in your setting.

 Please note that these resources will continue to be developed, adapted and added to, so it is important that you check this webpage regularly.

 Read a brief description of each resource available:

 - Staff training presentation - The PowerPoint used in the staff training

 - Supplementary materials - Extra materials exploring working with MLL families used in the staff training

 - Staff action planning template - Template used in the staff training to plan the way forward for Early Words Together in your school

 Volunteer management and training

-- Volunteer management FAQs - This resource for staff has information about managing volunteers at their setting.
-It includes tips on how to recruit and support volunteers and other important considerations.
+- Volunteer management FAQs - This resource for staff has information about manage, recruit, and support volunteers

 - Sample session plans - We will add sample session plans as examples of how you and the volunteers can plan sessions with families.
 If you would like to submit an example of your own practice that you feel would benefit other settings, please contact email@example.com.